Weak Lensing Measurements in Simulations of Radio Images: Simulations of Radio Images

 We choose to concentrate on two specific interferometers: eMERLIN and LOFAR.
 The eMERLIN array is an upgrade to the existing MERLIN array, maintaining the same number of dishes.
 The eMERLIN array upgrade is designed to increase sensitivity by more than an order of magnitude by using new receivers and telescope electronics.
 The array spans 217 km, with observing bands at 1.3-1.8 GHz, 4-8 GHz and 22-24 GHz, with a total bandwidth of 4 GHz.
 It also has resolution capabilities of between 10-150 mas and sensitivity of $\sim1\mu$Jy.

 LOFAR is a new generation radio interferometer, with the ultimate goal of surveying the Universe at low frequencies with high resolution and sensitivity.
 It operates in the less explored low frequency range of 10-250 MHz.
 LOFAR belongs to a new generation of telescopes, with the concept of utilising many inexpensive dipole antennae arranged in stations without any moving parts, in contrast to the usual notion of radio dishes as used by eMERLIN.
-Different parts of the sky are observed by steering the beam electronically.
-The spatial resolution of the Netherlands part of the array is governed by the $\sim100$ km baselines, leading to a resolution of a few arc minutes at 240 MHz.
-The LOFAR array has now been extended over Europe, with stations in the UK, Germany, Sweden and France.
-These Europe wide baselines reach $\sim1500$km, leading to sub-arcsecond resolution above 100 MHz.
-In our study we include these larger, Europe-wide baselines.
+Different parts of the sky are observed by steering the beam electronically. \corr{The spatial resolution of the Netherlands part of the array is governed by the $\sim100$ km baselines, leading to a resolution of $\sim2$ arcseconds at 240 MHz.
+The LOFAR array will eventually be extended over Europe, with stations in the UK, Germany, Sweden and France.
+These Europe wide baselines will reach $\sim1500$km, leading to $\sim0.14$ arcsecond resolution at 240 MHz.
+In our study we include some of these larger $(< 700$ km), Europe-wide baselines.}